NEWS - FRIDAY, DECEMBER 09, 2022 - NEWS

 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.

-VOA VIEW: Thanks to liberals and Dems.
+VOA VIEW: Caused by Biden and Dems.

-VOA VIEW: A foolish move.
+VOA VIEW: A stupid mad idea.

 VOA VIEW -- Is the opinion of "Voice of Americans", which is a private entity not affiliated in any way with the United States government or any of its agencies.
 The opinions expressed here, in whatever medium or format, are not necessarily the opinions of the ownership or advertisers of this web site - 0415.

 P.O.
 Box 10307

 COMMENTARY OF THE DAY

 Voice Of America